BenLand100/Simpy/README.md

 ![Simpy](simpy/icons/simpy_128x128.png)

-Simpy is a minimal clone of the popular automation utility [Simba](https://github.com/MerlijnWajer/Simba), writen in Python and targeting Python as a scripting language.
+Simpy is a minimal clone of the popular automation utility [Simba](https://github.com/MerlijnWajer/Simba), but written in Python, and targeting Python as a scripting language.
+This gives Simpy the entirety of the Python ecosystem to use in automation tasks, while providing a simple and familiar interface.
+Simpy's main contribution to this effort is a library tailored to finding things on the screen and using the keyboard in mouse, and pulling together [libraries](#Dependencies) that help with these tasks.

 ## Installing